 What are general protections?

-They allow you to exercise a number of workplace rights without being punished by having adverse action taken against you.
+They allow you to exercise a number of workplace rights without being punished or having adverse action taken against you.

 It is unlawful for your employer to take adverse action against you for exercising a workplace right, including dismissing you.

 Your workplace rights include: